dotnet-websharper/docs/content/core/websockets.md

 The `Agent` type is the simplest form, where there is no state maintained between messages.
 This means that each message can be processed independently.
-The message handler function is expected to be returned wrapped in an `Async` computation, which means some asynchronous computation is possible to be done before the websocket server goes live.
+The message handler function is expected to be returned wrapped in an `Async` computation, allowing for asynchronous operations before the websocket server goes live.

 For example: